-Principles
+Principles Actors Activities

-Rule of law and human rights

-Monitoring and evaluation.
+Rule of law and human rights Monitoring and evaluation.
 "A management process informed by consultations will be stronger in helping the company promote greater respect for human rights in its area of operations.
-Broad and systematic stakeholder consultation will bring to light the interrelationship between company operations, the community and overall context that may include issues of: forced displacement, extortion of local workers and communities by armed groups, curtailment of right to peaceful assembly, and so on."198
+Broad and systematic stakeholder consultation will bring to light the interrelationship between company operations, the community and overall context that may include issues of: forced displacement, extortion of local workers and communities by armed groups, curtailment of right to peaceful assembly, and so on."198 Accountability and monitoring.
+In the case of projects implemented in Colombia, stakeholders involved in the CME steered a set of operational guidance and best practice that Office of the President of Colombia.
+Ministry of Defence.
+CME.
+ELN.
+FARC.
+Colombian armed forces.
+Paramilitaries.
+Oil companies, including Oxy, BP, Shell and Ecopetrol.
+Trade union groups in the oil industry.
+Trade unions in the sugar cane and palm oil agro-industries.
+FIP.
+Global NGOs, including International Alert and Human Rights Watch.
+DCAF.
+ICRC.
+Peasants.
+Businesspeople.
+Cattle ranchers.
+Drug traffickers.
+Human rights du diligence Monitoring.
+The scrutiny for corduce diligence, a piloted in Coloprojects implere the VPs, links upolicy and norrestandards with monitoring meeon the ground. a model offers an example of liprescriptive an collaborative ir tation approach strengthen mon of accountabilitie Monitoring.
+The mechanism for in Colombia, mechanism for in Colombia, mechanism for in Colombia, mechanism for in Colombia, mechanism for the managing bethe VPs initiative the CME, which several working charged with per recommendation on the needs of members.
+For it the CME has a group for the version mechanism, we worked to produce to determine the it to determine

-Accountability and oversight

-Assessment and monitoring.
-In the case of projects implemented in Colombia, stakeholders involved in the CME steered a set of operational guidance and best practice that uses business interactions with security forces to create an accountability loop.
-Transparency and effectiveness of corporate due diligence are

-Actors

-- Office of the President of Colombia.

-- Ministry of Defence.

-- CME.

-- ELN.

-- FARC.

-- Colombian armed forces.

-- Paramilitaries.

-- Oil companies, including Oxy, BP, Shell and Ecopetrol.

-- Trade union groups in the oil industry.

-- Trade unions in the sugar cane and palm oil agro-industries.

-- FIP.

-- Global NGOs, including International Alert and Human Rights Watch.

-- DCAF.

-- ICRC.

-- Peasants.

-- Businesspeople.

-- Cattle ranchers.

-- Drug traffickers.

-Activities

-Human rights due diligence
+operational guidance wo m

-- Monitoring.
-The level of scrutiny for corporate due diligence, as piloted in Colombia for projects implementing the VPs. links up policy and normative standards with credible monitoring mechanisms on the ground.
-Such a model offers SSR an example of less prescriptive and more collaborative implementation approaches that strengthen monitoring as an important function of accountability. - Monitoring.
-The core mechanism for the VPs in Colombia, mirroring the managing body of the VPs initiative, is the CME, which has several working groups charged with producing recommendations based on the needs of its members.
-For instance, the CME has a working group for the verification mechanism, which worked to produce a mechanism that allows it to determine if and how its members are implementing its recommendations.
+ue ne level of prorate as ombia for ementing up rmative h credible echanisms I. Such SSR less nd more implemenches that onitoring int function lity.

+ne core or the VPs mirroring body of tive, is ch has ng groups producing tions based of its instance, working verification which duce a nat allows it to determine if and how its members are implementing its recommendations.